What is OpenVoice?

 Words per dollar efficiency

 For our first analysis, we only tracked GPU processing time without considering text download and audio upload time.
 The first plot revealed a clear leader in terms of cost-efficiency: the RTX 2070 GPU, which processed an impressive 6.6 million words per dollar, excluding the time for text download and audio upload.
 This metric is crucial for organizations that need to optimize their operating costs without compromising on output volume.
-The price of using RTX2070 on SaladCloud is $0.06/hour which together with vCPU and RAM we used got us to a total of $0.072/hour.
+The price of using RTX2070 on SaladCloud is $0.06/hour, which, together with the vCPU and RAM we used, got us to a total of $0.072/hour.

 Average words per second